quanzb06/KCT/README.md

 # Knowledge Contribution Classification in Citation Contexts: Framework and 45-Year NLP Analysis

-This repository provides the source code and dataset for the paper *"Knowledge Contribution Classification in Citation Contexts: Framework and 45-Year NLP Analysis"*.
+This repository provides the model code, evaluation code, and manually annotated dataset for the paper *"Knowledge Contribution Classification in Citation Contexts: Framework and 45-Year NLP Analysis"*.

 ---